J.Fla: Music career

 In late 2019, J.Fla released several new original songs with accompanying music videos, starting with "Good Vibe" on September 6.

-In September of 2022, J.Fla announced the formation of her own record company, GOODSEN ENTERTAINMENT, based in South Korea.
+In September 2022, J.Fla announced the formation of her own record company, GOODSEN ENTERTAINMENT, based in South Korea.
 An original 10-track album was announced, with the lead single "Bedroom Singer" having its international debut on October 7 at 12:00 KST.
+The album was subsequently named "Burn The Flower" and was released on June 8, 2023.